Testing available at GCMC:

 How do I limit my risk of exposure to COVID-19?

-Wear your face mask when in public, wash your hands frequently and practice social distancing (6ft apart) to help limit the spread.
+Wear a face mask when in public, wash your hands frequently and practice social distancing (6ft apart) to help limit the spread.

 Should I put off my routine medical appointments because of COVID-19?